glotzerlab/hoomd-rs/hoomd-geometry/ARCHITECTURE.md

 ## Intersection algorithms

 Shapes may implement `IntersectsAt` via any appropriate algorithm.
-For example, `Sphere` intersection tests are trivial.
+For example, `Hypersphere` intersection tests are trivial.
 There are also fast `Capsule` intersection tests based in the literature that we could use.

 `IntersectsAt` requires that the shapes be orientable.
 In some cases (such as